Agent15/Gambit_PWR_PACK/README.md

 Here is a list of every modded gambit currently in this repo:

-**GrandMa's Cookies' Gambit**
+**- GrandMa's Cookies' Gambit**

   At the start of a game, earn one random piece

-**Lobbyist's Gambit**
+**- Lobbyist's Gambit**

   Selling a king captures a random enemy piece

-**Recursion's Gambit**
+**- Recursion's Gambit**

   Moving the same piece, the same distance, in the same direction as your last move skips the enemy's turn

-**Junk's Gambit**
+**- Junk's Gambit**

   It's useless, but in a funny way, trust me ;)

-**Bougie's Gambit**
+**- Bougie's Gambit**

   Every time you spend money, earn $1

-**Jumper Cables' Gambit**
+**- Jumper Cables' Gambit**

   After every move, 1/5 chance to trigger one of your gambits unconditionally

-**Crybaby's Gambit**
+**- Crybaby's Gambit**

   If any of your pieces it threatened, it also counts as a capture

-**Fishing Net's Gambit**
+**- Fishing Net's Gambit**
   If an enemt piece is trapped, skip the enemy's turn